Best Ways to Cook a Chuck Roll: Low & Slow vs. High Heat - Carnivore Society

 Why High Heat Works for Chuck Roll

-While chuck roll is naturally tough, specific preparation techniques can make it suitable for high-heat cooking.
+Chuck roll is naturally tough, but the right prep can make it shine with high-heat cooking.

-- Slicing thinly: Cutting against the grain into steaks or strips helps reduce chewiness.
+• Slicing thinly: Cut against the grain into steaks or strips to help reduce toughness.

-- Tenderising with a mallet: Physically breaking down fibres before cooking improves texture.
+• Tenderising with a mallet: Gently pounding the meat before cooking breaks down fibres and improves the final texture.

 Best High-Heat Techniques

-- Broiling: For a caramelised exterior, cook the chicken under an oven broiler at 260°C for 4 to 6 minutes per side.
+• Broiling: For that golden exterior, cook under a broiler at 260°C. Go for 4 to 6 minutes per side.
+Just be sure to watch closely to avoid burning.

 Low and Slow vs. High Heat – A Comparison